norm/flourish/documentation/generating-the-site.markdown

   * `flourish generate` — to generate the site
   * `flourish preview` — to preview the generated site
-  * `flourish --rebuild preview` — to preview the site, regenerating it as you change things
+  * `flourish preview --generate` — to preview the site, regenerating pages as you request them in your browser

 However, unlike some static site generators, Flourish will not generate any output without being told explicitly what to do.